top of page

 If only the story ended there.

 Nearly two months later, Vance was on his way back to the United States, where he would receive further treatment and a prosthetic foot.
-Unfortunately, the transport plane that he was on disappeared somewhere near Iceland.
+Unfortunately, the transport plane he was on disappeared somewhere near Iceland.

 Vance had been mere hours away from safely returning to his family, but now his daughter would grow up without her father.